tryweb/k3s/charts/librenms/docs/github-issue-snmp-scanner-securitycontext.md

 ### Root Cause

+1. **Docker image runs as root by default**: The LibreNMS Docker image ([Dockerfile](https://github.com/librenms/docker/blob/master/Dockerfile)) does not specify a `USER` directive, so the container runs as root by default.
+While the image creates a `librenms` user (UID 1000), the entrypoint `/init` runs as root.

+2. **Helm chart template lacks securityContext**: The `snmp_scanner` CronJob template in [librenms-cron.yml](https://github.com/librenms/helm-charts/blob/main/charts/librenms/templates/librenms-cron.yml) does not include any `securityContext` configuration.

-The `snmp_scanner` CronJob pod runs as root by default.
-The `snmp-scan.py` script internally calls `lnms config:get --dump`, which refuses to run as the root user for security reasons.
+3. **lnms refuses to run as root**: The `snmp-scan.py` script internally calls `lnms config:get --dump`, which explicitly checks and refuses to run as the root user for security reasons.

 ### Expected Behavior